mpv-player/mpv/DOCS/man/options.rst

     Do not load default configuration or any user files.
 This prevents loading of both the user-level and system-wide ``mpv.conf`` and ``input.conf`` files.
 Other user files are blocked as well, such as resume playback files and cache files.
+    This option only takes effect when used as a command line flag.

     .. note::